 - First-year courses (numbered 1000-1999) may be taken as options in Years 2-4 but your BMSc degree must contain a minimum of 13.0 senior courses (courses numbered 2000 and above).
-This means that, although you can (theoretically) take as many first-year courses as you wish, a maximum of of 7.0 first-year courses can be used as credits toward your BMSc degree.
+This means that, although you can (theoretically) take/hold credit for as many first-year courses as you wish, a maximum of of 7.0 first-year courses can be used as credits toward your BMSc degree.

 - example: if you take 5.0 courses in each of Years 1, 2, 3 and 4 (20.0 credits in total), you can take up to 2.0 first-year courses as options in Years 2-4 and use them towards your BMSc degree (since you'll still have 13.0 senior courses)

 - example: if you have IB or AP transfer credits for first-year English and History and you take 5.0 courses in each of Years 1, 2, 3 and 4 (22.0 credits in total - 2.0 transfer credits + 20.0 at Western)

 - See Graduation Requirements for Honors Bachelor Degrees

 - See the online Academic Calendar for GRADUATION REQUIREMENTS, such as Breadth Requirements, Essay Requirements, etc. Transfer credits (IB, AP, university transfer credits, etc.) can be used to satisfy a breadth requirement.
 For example, 1.0 transfer credit in English can be used to satisfy the requirement of 1.0 Category B course.
 Transfer credits cannot be used to satisfy the essay requirements.